jLantxa/mapache/README.md

 The goal of the milestone is to release the first stable version of mapache.
 `mapache` is in a beta state.
 Beta pre-releases of v0.1.0 will be released during this period and testing will focus on detecting bugs.
+Adding features is not a priority for this milestone, and only smaller features will be added.
+Bigger features will be implemented in future versions.
 The goal is to have v0.1.0 released by December 1st 2025 and have a break (and focus on Advent of Code?).

 ## Getting started